Annapurna Base Camp Trek - 13 Days

 - Passport

-- Extra copies of passport-sized photos
+- Extra passport-sized photos

 - Reusable water bottle

-- Toiletry kits
+- Toiletry kit

-- Water purification tablets or UV water purifier
+- Water purification tablets or UV purifier

 - Hydration bladder